tushar-gupta-1995/general-notes/Linear Algrbra/Vector-Transformations.md

 This can be done by dividing the vector by its magnitude.
 Example a vector 3x can be divided by 3 to get its normalized vector which is just x( having magnitude 1 but pointing in same direction as 3x)

+# Projection
+Projection is if a vector has some component in another vector.
+Consider sitting at tip of one vector with a torch and pointing torch perpendicularly on another vector, the distance between, the point at which light will hit the other vector and origin is projection.

+## Dot product
+TODO : Attach image.

 # Linear independence
 Two or more vectors are said to be linearly independent if none of them can be written as a linear combination of the others.
 On the contrary, if at least one of them can be written as a linear combination of the others, then they are said to be linearly dependent.**example:** consider a x-y plane where x is the horizontal axis and y is the vertical axis.
 Now a vector say 2x+3y, is not linearly independent or linearly dependent on the x-y plane.